 - Federal funds and matching contributions may not be used to procure or obtain equipment, services, or systems (including entering into or renewing a contract) that uses telecommunications equipment or services produced by Huawei Technologies Company or ZTE Corporation (or any subsidiary or affiliate of such entities) as a substantial or essential component, or as critical technology of any system.
 Refer to Public Law 115-232, section 889 for additional information.

 FUNDING AVAILABILITY AND MATCH

-Up to $1.9 million is expected to be available for grant awards in 2022.
+Up to $2.7 million is expected to be available for grant awards in 2023.
 Over the past seven funding cycles, the average application success rate was 17%.
-In 2021, the application success rate was 22%.
 Funding availability and project duration relevant to each category are described here:

 All proposals will be screened for relevance, accuracy, completeness, and compliance with NFWF and funding source policies.
 Proposals will then be evaluated based on the extent to which they meet the following criteria.
 Project selections may also be based on other considerations, such as availability of funding, geographic balance, and balance among project types and grant size.

 - Program Goals and Priorities – Project contributes to the Pollinator Fund’s overall habitat and species conservation goals and has specific, quantifiable performance metrics to evaluate project success.
 Project addresses one or more of the program priorities.

 - Technical Merit – Project is technically sound and feasible, and the proposal sets forth a clear, logical, and achievable work plan and timeline.
 Project engages appropriate technical experts throughout project planning, design, and implementation to ensure activities are technically sound and feasible.